-The board of governors have appointed it's external auditors to perform a supplementary programme of work on internal controls.
+The board of governors have appointed its external auditors to perform a supplementary programme of work on internal controls.
 The role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-Visits are undertaken on a termly basis, following which reports are presented to the Board of Governors for review.
-No material control weaknesses have been advised.